Exponent Function for Stationary Memoryless Channels with Input Cost at Rates above the Capacity: Introduction

-In this paper, we determine the optimal exponent function on the correct probability of decoding at rates above capacity for DMCs with input cost.
-This result can be obtained by a method quite parallel with the method Dueck and K\"orner \cite{Dueck_Korner1979} used to obtain the optimal exponent function in the case without input cost.
-Instead of using their method, we use a new method based on the information spectrum method.
-A main contribution of this paper is that we establish a new powerful method to derive a tight exponent function at rates above the capacity for DMCs.
-As we mentioned previously, there have been three different methods by Arimoto \cite{ari}, Dueck and K\"orner \cite{Dueck_Korner1979} and Nagaoka \cite{Nagaoka01}, Hayashi and Nagaoka \cite{HayashiNagaoka03} to derive the result.
-Our method can be regarded as the fourth new method, having the following two merits: \begin{itemize} \item[1.]
-Our method and the method of Nagaoka \cite{Nagaoka01}, Hayashi and Nagaoka \cite{HayashiNagaoka03} are based on the information spectrum method.
-Those two methods have a common advantage that they also work for the derivation of the exponent function for general memoryless channels(GMCs), where the channel input and outputs are real lines.
-On the other hand, the method of type used by Dueck and K\"orner \cite{Dueck_Korner1979} only works for DMCs where channel input and output sets are finite.
+In this paper we determine the optimal exponent function on the correct probability of decoding at rates above capacity for DMCs with input cost.
+The optimal exponent function can be obtained by a method quite parallel with the method Dueck and K\"orner \cite{dueck:79} used to obtain the optimal exponent function in the case without input cost.
+Instead of using their method, we use two other methods based on the information spectrum method. {One is a method, which is regarded as a minor extension of the method of \clrTypoRevB{Hayashi and Nagaoka \cite{hayashi:03}} to the case where we have the constraint on the input cost.
+We hereafter call this method the NH method. } The other is a method called the recursive method.
+This method includes a certain recursive algorithm for a single letterization of exponent functions.
+The recursive method is a general powerful tool to prove strong converse theorems for several coding problems in information theory.
+In fact, this method plays important roles in deriving exponential strong converse exponent for communication systems treated in \cite{Oohama15a}, \cite{Oohama15b}, \cite{OhIsita16abc}, \cite{oohama:18}, and \cite{oohama:19}.